 Prof. Ze’ev Herzog, head of the Department of Archaeology and Ancient Near Eastern Studies at Tel Aviv University.

 Interestingly, modern Israeli diplomats and high officials will answer any questions from the public or the press except those relating to ancient history or archeology (Rule of thumb for Zionists and Israeli Diplomats).
-The Zionist elite/illuminati and intelligentsia are quite aware of the Hasmonean and the Septuagint fraud.
+The Zionist elite/illuminati and intelligentsia are quite aware of the Septuagint fraud.

 Top level Zionists/Israeli heads know that the Zionist project is well and thriving as long as its historical claims are not questioned or challenged.